Carlos Alcaraz overcomes nerves, Daniil Medvedev to return to Wimbledon final - UPI.com

 The Spaniard started slow, but later nearly set the grass blades ablaze on Center Court during his 6(1)-7, 6-3, 6-4, 6-4 victory.
-He will meet No. 2 Novak Djokovic of Serbia or No. 25 Lorenzo Musetti of Italy in the men's singles finale Sunday at the All England Lawn Tennis and Croquet Club.
+He will meet No. 2 Novak Djokovic of Serbia, who later defeated No. 25 Lorenzo Musetti of Italy 6-4, 7-6, 6-4, in the men's singles finale Sunday at the All England Lawn Tennis and Croquet Club.

 Alcaraz, ranked No. 3, beat Djokovic in the 2023 finale to capture his first Wimbledon title.
 He has won 19 of his last 20 matches on grass, including last year's title run.